frereit/frereit.github.io/content/privacy.md

 ## Changes to This Privacy Policy

 I may update this Privacy Policy from time to time.
-Any changes will be posted on this page, and the date at the top of the policy will be updated to reflect the latest revision.
+Any changes will be posted here.

 2024-06-15: Inital version.